University of Michigan Law School: 19th century

-The law school was founded in 1859.
+The law school inherited a progressive tradition from Michigan’s politics as a state that emphasized abolition of slavery and educational reform.
 In 1870, Gabriel Franklin Hargo graduated from Michigan Law as the second African American to graduate from law school in the United States.
-In 1871 Sarah Killgore, a Michigan Law graduate, became the first woman to both graduate from law school and be admitted to the bar.
+In 1871, Sarah Killgore, a Michigan Law graduate, became the first woman to both graduate from law school and be admitted to the bar.